By Brian G. Cafferty, partner at GoldMark Partners LLP

 Secure More Than Just Rent

 To protect the landlord’s investment and minimize potential losses, the landlord should secure a security deposit of at least two months rent.
-Additionally, the tenant should grant the landlord a security interest in all of the tenant’s accounts receivables, equipment (including machinery, furniture, trade fixtures) and inventory under the Uniform Commercial Code (UCC).
+Additionally, the tenant should grant the landlord a security interest in all of the tenant’s accounts receivables, equipment (including machinery, furniture and trade fixtures) and inventory under the Uniform Commercial Code (UCC).

 Keeping the Kitchen (and Lease) Running Clean